 What s tudents need to learn dents must understand the structure of the construction industry es carried out by different sectors and the 9.1.1 Types of activity undertaken by sectors in the construction industry: sectors - infrastructure, industrial, residential, commercial, health, education, leisure and recreation design and construction of buildings, structures and infrastructure refurbishment of existing buildings repairs and maintenance of buildings estates and facilities management demolition of buildings and infrastructure.
-9.2 Stud dents will understand how the construction industry serves the enterior in the construction industry serves the enterior in the construction industry serves the enterior in the construction industry serves the enterior industry serves industry serves the enterior industry serves conomy 9.2.1 The wealth generated by property and land development: benefits to the UK economy, built environment and local communities regeneration of inner-city areas.
+9.2 Stu as a wh dents will understand how the construction industry serves the encode conomy 9.2.1 The wealth generated by property and land development: benefits to the UK economy, built environment and local communities regeneration of inner-city areas.
 9.2.2 The contribution to infrastructure: transport networks provision of services - gas, electricity, water and communications technology water management - drainage, sewer systems, flood defences renewable energy projects.
 9.2.3 The contribution to the community: • housing - private, social, shared ownership • employment - in construction and the wider community • transport - roads, railways, footpaths, cycle routes, buses • security • industrial and commercial developments. • health - hospitals, health centres • education - schools, colleges, academies • leisure/recreation - parks, communities centres

-What st udents need to learn 9.2.4 The benefits to the local community of the redevelopment of brownfield sites: removal of chemical or toxic contamination reuse of waste land economic uplift in the area environmental protection of local habitats and resources. improvement of safety and security, removal of anti-social behaviour and general blight. lents will understand the principles of the integration of the support partnering and collaborative practices ly chain 9.3.1 Inventory management and supply chain components: logistics activities in the supply chain - materials handling, production, inventory management, transportation and security of supplies monitoring and controlling inventory - just-in-time supply and Kanban systems in prefabrication and on-site construction.
+What st udents need to learn 9.2.4 The benefits to the local community of the redevelopment of brownfield sites: removal of chemical or toxic contamination reuse of waste land economic uplift in the area environmental protection of local habitats and resources. improvement of safety and security, removal of anti-social behaviour and general blight. lents will understand the principles of the integration of the supp n partnering and collaborative practices oly chain 9.3.1 Inventory management and supply chain components: logistics activities in the supply chain - materials handling, production, inventory management, transportation and security of supplies monitoring and controlling inventory - just-in-time supply and Kanban systems in prefabrication and on-site construction.
 9.3.2 Integrating supply chains: sharing requirements and the need for goods, services and quality standards integrating computer systems - common data and communication standards, electronic data interchange (EDI) specifying and agreeing responsibilities of individual businesses.
-9.4 Stud lents must know how projects are procured within the constructi on 9.4.1 Documentation and basic information required for procurement and tendering: • expression of interest • a letter of invitation to tender • pre-construction information • a tender pricing document • design drawings • specifications • bills of quantities • schedules - schedules of work, activity schedules • emerging modern methods of construction.
+9.4 Stud sector lents must know how projects are procured within the constructi on 9.4.1 Documentation and basic information required for procurement and tendering: expression of interest a letter of invitation to tender pre-construction information a tender pricing document design drawings specifications bills of quantities schedules - schedules of work, activity schedules emerging modern methods of construction.
 E1 E2 E3 E4 E5 E6 M8 D4 D5 M9 M10